Danail57/Danail57/README.md

 ## 🚀 Goals:
 - Build more real-world projects
-- Explore ethical hacking & security practices
+- Explore ethical hacking and security practices
 - Collaborate with others on GitHub

 ## 📫 How to reach me: